awsdocs/amazon-redshift-management-guide/doc_source/query-editor-v2-using.md

 ## Creating database objects<a name="query-editor-v2-object-create"></a>

 You can create database objects, including databases, schemas, tables, and user\-defined functions \(UDFs\)\.
+You must be connected to a cluster or workgroup and a database to create database objects\.

 **To create a database**